DigiBP/Team-24DIGIBP2/README.md

 <img width="1325" alt="Update Invoice Records" src="https://github.com/DigiBP/Team-24DIGIBP2/assets/161338513/7b280f86-0f17-49df-bd02-f3a2bcaf1f7b">

-Description: Once the invoice processing is confirmed successful, the relevant documents are moved to a processed folder, and the invoice records in Google Sheets are updated accordingly.
+Description: Upon successful processing, invoices are moved to a 'processed' folder, indicating the completion of their lifecycle.
+Simultaneously, invoice records in Google Sheets are updated to reflect their current status.
+This final step ensures that all invoice data is up-to-date and accurately reflected in financial reports and audits